FaroukAjimi/holbertonschool-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-this is the second project #javascript
+this is the second project #2javascript